 We value individual liberty because it is integral to the wellbeing of each and every citizen.
 We want our students to understand the importance of their own liberties including, for example, freedom of expression and freedom of worship.
 We also want them to understand the importance of exercising these liberties responsibly and of respecting the liberties of others.
 To this end we explore these issues across the curriculum and actively encourage students to exercise their freedom of speech through student voice activities, including participation in the Student Council, student questionnaires and focus groups.
 Debate and discussion are strongly promoted across the academy.
 In addition to formal debate clubs and competitions, time and space are given across subjects for students to share and challenge one another’s views and opinions.
 We help students to raise awareness for the issues that concern them through daily student reflections, assemblies and support to lead school-wide campaigns.
 We provide students with spaces and time to pray, to be mindful and to discuss their ideas, their faith and their hopes and dreams with staff and their peers.

 We value respect and tolerance because they underpin the creation of a society where there is equality of opportunity for all and where diversity is celebrated.
 Although we are a Christian community, we want our students to have the opportunity to explore and express their own faith backgrounds and to learn about those of others so that they do, indeed, treat them with respect.
 This is a central aim of our RE programme across Key Stages 3, 4 and 5.
 We explicitly teach and explain the importance of respect in lessons, assemblies and the pastoral programme.
-We actively promote our school’s diversity and students’ freedom of expression through events such as ‘wear the colours of your flag’ and Black History month celebrations; the annual BHM gala being one of the highlights of our calendar.
-Our House system also unites students throughout the academy and provides opportunities for students to share their passions and develop their interests in a spirit of friendly competition and loyalty to a community.
+We actively promote our school’s diversity and students’ freedom of expression through a wide range of events.
+Our House system also unites students throughout the academy and provides the platform for character development through the values that each house stands for.
+Students are able to work with other students from across the school to share their passions and develop their interests in a spirit of friendly competition and loyalty to a community.

 The values that are essential to positive and active citizenship in modern day Britain are central to our life and work at Ark Burlington Danes Academy.
 They are visible in our routines, our language and the lessons we teach; they are shared explicitly and implicitly through our systems of pastoral care, our House system and in our daily interactions.
-We believe that these values should be explicitly taught, modelled and celebrated and any departure from them should be challenged in a spirit community and integrity.
+We believe that these values should be explicitly taught, modelled and celebrated.